 ID: 5 The spa must be clean and have a calming atmosphere.

-The staff must be welcoming and not just to regulars - I have been to spas where I wasn't a regular and definitely received a lower standard of service.
+The staff must be welcoming and not just to regulars - I have been to spas where I wasn't a regular and received a lower standard of service.

 Additionally, the treatments are always very expensive at spas.
-I expect spas to make the treatments more reasonable and I
+I expect spas to make the treatments more reasonable, and I

 often decide not to attend a spa if it is too costly, especially if there are not many facilities included in the price.